sulu/sulu-ecommerce-docs/docs/shop/products/products.rst

 to our database properties.
 This is done by the importer widget.
 Simply add your csv file and upload it.

-.. hint:: Make sure select the right encoding.
+.. hint:: Make sure to select the right encoding.

 Once the file is uploaded the screen is changed to a mapper interface where you can choose which of our database properties matches with your csv headers.